bunnybiubiu/RAG_diversity/README.md

 ## Top-p Retrieval

 "top-p.ipynb" contains code for top-p retrieval, temperature, and noise.
+Top-p file may contain come mistakes.
+Please contact the author if you need.

 As for the definition of top-p retrieval, please ask ChatGPT for detailed explanation.